 Over the last few years, the Company, with the supervision and backing of its Board of Directors, strengthened its corporate governance system and established a strong risk management framework, in readiness for the Solvency II Directive which became effective on January 1st, 2016.
 The three lines of defence model is in place and the Board of Directors, which bears the ultimate responsibility for ensuring that Corporate Governance arrangements within the Company are sufficient and adequate, monitors and oversees specific areas of the business through its various committees.
 The Company's system of governance including the role and responsibility of each Board Committee and key function of the Company as well as the risk management system is discussed in detail in section B of this report.
 The Company has a comprehensive set of risk policies and guidelines to ensure that adequate processes and procedures are in place to manage all types of risk in accordance with the current regulatory requirements under the Solvency II regime.
-There have been no material changes in the Company's governance system compared with the previous year.
+There have been no material changes in the Company's governance system compared to the previous year apart from the change described under section B.1.4.